tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 12. Instructor Do: Asymmetric Encryption Review (5 min)

-Conduct a facilitated discussion in the class by asking the students the following questions:
+Using the review slide, conduct a facilitated discussion in the class by asking the students the following questions:

 * What is the most significant benefit to using asymmetric encryption over symmetric?